All Episodes

 I had an Omicron vacation, but I don't know.

-It's it's too deep to go into all the details, but thank God everybody's okay.
+It's too deep to go into all the details.

 How are you?

-Well, I'm recovering right now, and I had three vaccines and I'm recovering right now.
+Well, I'm recovering right now, and I had three vaccines, and I'm recovering right now.

-You might be able to hear, I've got a little bit of raspiness, but you know what, Sean?
+I've got a little bit of raspiness, but you know what, Sean?

 I call it the Omicron voice.

-I can I uh I actually can almost spot it now and hear it when I talk to people.
+I actually can almost spot it now and hear it when I talk to people.

-Because it did, you know, that's where it started was in the throat.
+Because it did, you know, that's where it started, was in the throat.

-That's where it's a good thing.
+That's where it's going to be.

-For most people I know it's not been that severe.
+For most people I know, it's not been that severe.

-Uh it was a little touch and go early on in terms of I didn't know how bad this could get for some people.
+It was a little touch and go early on in terms of I didn't know how bad this could get for some people.

 Younger people are getting it.